B.A., Ph.D. in Psychology, University of Maine

 My Saint Michael's:

-There is an unusual quality about Saint Michael's College students, faculty, and staff that was evident the day I stepped on campus for the first time: respect for others and care.
-Saint Michael's students are smart, engaging, and interesting to teach, and our instructors are devoted to providing quality education and, most important, to getting to know and understand our students.
-Such reciprocity produces a very special learning environment for students and faculty alike.
+It was evident from the day I stepped on campus for the first time that Saint Michael’s College students, faculty, and staff are deeply committed to the values of respect for others, care, and excellence.
+Our students are smart, engaging, and thoughtful, and our instructors are truly top-notch – devoted to providing quality education and, most important, to getting to know and understand their students.
+Such reciprocity produces a unique and transformational learning environment for students and faculty alike.
 It's a great place to be.

 I am interested in cognitive psychology: the scientific study of the mind.
 The main goal of cognition is to make inferences about the world around us.
 This is as true for basic perception and attention, as it is for memory, language, judgment, and problem solving.
 But, the process of making inferences is not always conscious to the person making them.
 In the area of human judgment and decision making - a particular interest of mine - lack of awareness of how judgment processes work has led many people, even some scholars, to think of judgment as an enigmatic gift that some people have and some people don't.
 This folk belief is mistaken.
 Psychological science has made great strides in understanding human judgment, and all aspects of cognition.
 I am always looking for students who have an interest in understanding how the mind works, and are willing take the initiative to be involved in scientific research.